Canadian Coast Guard: Organizational structure

-Paramilitary structure
+Quasi-military structure

-The Canadian Coast Guard is a civilian, paramilitary organization.
+The Canadian Coast Guard is a civilian organization that is managed and funded by the Department of National Defence.
 The enforcement of laws in Canada's territorial sea is the responsibility of Canada's federal police force, the Royal Canadian Mounted Police (RCMP) as all ocean waters in Canada are under federal (not provincial) jurisdiction.
-Saltwater fisheries enforcement is a specific responsibility of DFO's Fisheries Officers.
+Saltwater fisheries enforcement is a specific responsibility of Fisheries and Oceans Canada's Fisheries Officers.

 CCG does not have a conventional paramilitary rank structure; instead, its rank structure roughly approximates that of the civilian merchant marine.

 In late October 2010 the Stephen Harper government tabled a report that recommended that arming Canadian Coast Guard icebreakers should be considered.
 Minister of Fisheries and Oceans Gail Shea presented the government's response to a December 2009 report from the Senate's Fisheries Committee, entitled "Controlling Canada's Arctic Waters: Role of the Canadian Coast Guard."
 The Senate Committee's report had also recommended arming Canadian Coast Guard vessels in the Arctic.
 Randy Boswell, of the Canwest News Service quoted Michael Byers, an expert on the law of the sea, who used the phrase "quiet authority of a deck-mounted gun".

 Operational regions

 CCG as a whole is divided into four operational regions: Atlantic, Central, Western, and Arctic.
-The newest region was, the Arctic, was established in October 2018.
+The newest region, the Arctic, was established in October 2018.
 Previously responsibility for the Arctic areas of Canada was split between the three existing regions.
 The new unit includes a mandate which ensures increased support for Inuit communities, including search and rescue, icebreaking and for community resupply.
 The new region is headquartered in Yellowknife.